wiheto/teneto/docs/tutorial/networkmeasures.rst

 Community dependent measures
 *****************************

-Commuinty measure quantify a value per comunity or a value for community interactions.
+Community measure quantify a value per community or a value for community interactions.
 Communities are an important part of network theory, where nodes are grouped into groups.

 -  :py:func:`.sid`, when *calc='community_avg'* or *calc='community_pairs'*
 -  :py:func:`.bursty_coeff`, when *calc='communities'*